31 December, 2008

 Use rust remover to help get rid of any rust found on any of the bike's parts.
 There are a wide variety of rust removers on the market so shop around for the strongest cleaner at the most affordable price.

 Take paint remover to the frame of your bike to remove all the old paint from the frame.
-After you have all the old paint removed you should take some anti-rust primer and coat the frame with it so as to prevent future rusting.
+After you have all the old paint removed you should take some anti rust primer and coat the frame with it so as to prevent future rusting.

 Paint the bike frame using your favorite color of paint.
-You can paint your bike with a brush or a spray can of paint, but it is a lot easier if you purchase a spray gun and spray on the paint this way.
+You can paint your bike with a brush or a spray can of paint, but it is a lot easier if you purchase a spray gun and spray the paint on this way.
 The spray gun will give you better coverage and make the process go a lot faster.

 Remove the old seat cover and replace it with a new one.
 Remove the metal plates at the back of the seat, pull out all the staples and take off the cover.
 Put your new cover on, staple it in place, and bolt the plates back on to the seat.